Season 1, Episode 42

 Lorne Brown:

-<crosstalk> and Gila goes into much detail on this in our episode 10, um, that I believe the title is, you Deserve to Have It all.
-So I really invite you if you haven’t listened to it or listen to it again, because hearing this now, you have a new lens on your eyes.
+And Gila goes into much detail on this in our episode 10, um, that I believe the title is, you Deserve to Have It all.
+So I really invite you if you haven’t listened to it or listened to it again, because hearing this now, you have a new lens on your eyes.
 And so you’ll hear more when you listen to that again.
 And also to visit Glas website to see when she does her workshops.
 And the message we’re having here, Gila, is to have a wholly conscious relationship.
 It takes one.
-So yes, I want, so it takes two to destroy a relationship is what, how did you say it?
-I, ’cause I really thought that was brilliant.
+So yes, I want, so it takes two to destroy a relationship.
+What, how did you say it?
+I, because I really thought that was brilliant.
 It takes,

 Gila Golub: